 It is also important to cut on a proper cutting board.
 Stone and metal will destroy your knives.
 My favorites (affiliates) are all wooden because they are easier on the knives and have antimicrobial properties that keep you healthier.

 In addition, straight edged knives should be sharpened every week or two — it makes it much easier to slice, dice and julienne with a well-honed knife.
 Sharper knives are actually safer, too, because they do not slip off of vegetable skins or lurch unevenly through foods.
 I have tried many, many different knife sharpeners and have found this one (affiliate) to be easiest to use.

 Finally, knowing how to use your knives efficiently and safely is essential.
 For tips and suggestions on this, check out my post packed with chopping advice.

 Do you have a brand of knives that you favor?
 I’d love to hear what it is and how you take care of your cutlery.
 Please share here or on The Scramble Facebook page.

 Do you want meal preparation to be even easier?
-Sign up for a two-week free trial of The Scramble’s meal planning service to see how simple planning, easy cooking, and joyful eating can be!
+Check out The Scramble’s family-friendly meal plans to see just how simple getting dinner on the table can be!